-There will be a minimal fiscal impact to RAP as RAP is responsible for routine maintenance of the mural.
+There will be a minimal fiscal impact to RAP's General Funds as RAP is responsible for routine maintenance of the mural.
 Costs of the mural creation, installation, and anti-graffiti coating are included in the one-percent (1%) of the overall project budget dedicated to the Public Works Improvements Arts Program.